 It is clear that MEPs have caved to pressure from national governments and national interest groups to keep in place the current system of voluntary exceptions.
 Lets hope that the Commission in its attempt to build a Digital Single Market will be more ambitious.

 The other area where MEPs have failed is to recognize the fact that existing exceptions and limitations are often outdated and need to be updated to reflect the realities of the digital environment.
 In no area is this more clear than in the area of quotation rights.
 MEP Reda’s draft report contained a call to expand the quotation right to include quotations of audiovisual works, which has fallen victim to the compromise between the political parties.
 It does not reflect well on the European Parliament that it fails to take into account a reality where citizens increasingly express themselves and communicate with each other not only via written texts but in audio and video.

 What will the Commission do?

 The ball is now squarely in the court of the European Commission.
-Julia Reda’s report is showing them the contours of what the Parliament is willing to support, but also leaves plenty of space for additional progressive proposals.
+Felix Reda’s report is showing them the contours of what the Parliament is willing to support, but also leaves plenty of space for additional progressive proposals.
 The Commission needs to be more ambitious if it wants to establish a Digital Single Market.
 A modern copyright law, fit to regulate social and technological realities of today, needs to be based on a clear vision.
 The idea of the Digital Single Market, with its underlying concept of a freedom of flows within Europe, provides such vision – it remains to be seen whether it will be properly applied to the field of copyright.
 If the Commission wants to ensure that the new rules are not outdated as soon as they come into effect, the proposal needs to be based on a strong belief in openness and flexibility of the European copyright system.